Sunday, February 12, 2017

 In the winter however, any time is fine.
 Remember to still bring water though.
 Cooler temperatures can trick you into thinking you're not as thirsty as you should be.

 To get to the Cholla Trail trailhead, you need to park on North Invergordon/N. 64th Rd (they are the same road, depending on which direction you are coming from).

 Park anywhere between East Jackrabbit Rd and Camelback Rd.
 Pay attention to the signs.

 Once you've parked, walk towards East Cholla Lane and turn in.
-After a 5 minute walk or so, you'll be at the trailhead.
-It should be next to a golf course hole.
+After a 5 minute walk or so, you should be at the trail-head.
+The entrance should be next to a golf course hole.

 Over the years, the city has done an amazing job of making the hike safer for all its visitors.
 Not only are the trails more clearly marked, but an abundance of warning signs have been posted to better educate hikers.

-Along the way up, there are a few, flat, resting spots you can stop at.
-There is very little shade at any of these "rest" spots.
+Along the way up, there will be a few "rest" spots that you can stop at.
+But be warned, there is very little shade at any of these rest spots.
 In the winter, this isn't an issue, but during the summer it can be.